ErShubham2908/React-Notes-Day-wise/README.md

 - useMemo is a React hook that allows you to memoize the result of a function, and recompute the result only when the dependencies of the function have changed.
 - In simple terms, useMemo can be used to optimize the performance of your React components by avoiding unnecessary re-renders.
 - useMemo is a React hook that can be used to memoize the result of a function and optimize the performance of your components.
 By avoiding unnecessary re-renders, you can create faster and more efficient React applications.

+### useRef Hooks
+- useRef is a hook in React that provides a way to create a mutable reference to a DOM element or to persist values across renders without causing re-renders.
+- In React, the useRef hook is used to access and interact with DOM elements or to store mutable values that won't trigger a re-render when they change.
+- useRef is a React hook that allows you to create a mutable reference to an element or value, which persists across re-renders of your component.
+- It returns an object with a single property, current, which initially holds the value passed as argument (or undefined if no argument is provided).
+We can modify the current property without triggering a re-render of the component.
+This makes it useful for managing mutable values and for accessing the underlying DOM elements.

+### Different between callback and useCallback Hooks?
+- callback : A callback function in React is a function that you can pass as a prop to child components, allowing those child components to communicate back to the parent component.
+This is a general concept and not specific to hooks.
+Callback functions are often used to achieve component interaction and data flow in React applications.
+They can be used to handle events or pass data between components, especially when using props.
+- useCallback Hooks : useCallback is a hook provided by React that is used to optimize the performance of your functional components.
+It's specifically designed to address the issue of unnecessary re-rendering in cases where the dependencies of a function (usually event handlers) change, but you want to avoid recreating the function itself.

+### Difference between useEffect and useContext ?
+- **useEffect** : useEffect is used to handle side effects in functional components.
+Side effects are actions that are not directly related to rendering the component, such as data fetching, subscribing to a WebSocket, manipulating the DOM, etc. This hook allows you to perform these side effects after the component has rendered or when certain dependencies have changed.
+- **useContext** : useContext is used to consume data from the React context API within functional components.
+Context provides a way to share data, like a global state, between components without passing props through each level of the component tree.
+The useContext hook allows you to access the value of a context directly within a component.
+- so useEffect is for managing side effects and performing actions after rendering. and useContext is for consuming data fron the context API and accessing global state within a component.

+### High Order Component in react js?
+- A Higher-Order Component (HOC) is a pattern used in React to enhance or modify the behavior of components by wrapping them in a higher-order function.
+It's a way to reuse component logic and add additional functionality without altering the original component's code.

+### What is an event in react?
+- An event is an action or occurrence that takes place within a component, typically triggered by user interaction or system events like timers.
+Events in React are similar to events in traditional web development but are implemented and handled in a slightly different way due to React's virtual DOM and component-based architecture.
+- An event is a mechanism that allows you to respond to user interactions such as clicks, key presses, form submissions, and more.
+- An event in React is an action that can be triggered by a user or a system-generated event.
+  1. Event Name :
+     1. onClick
+     2. mouseOver
+     3. event.preventDefault();
+     4. onChange
+     5. keydown
+  2. Event Handling
+  3. Event Binding
+  4. Event Object
+  5. Updating state

+### Do you prefer function-based or class component and why ?
+- Self Answered

+### What do you know about NPM?
+- NPM (Node package Manager) - NPM (Node Package Manager) is a package manager for JavaScript programming language.
+It's primarily used to manage and distribute open-source JavaScript packages and libraries.
+NPM allows developers to easily install, update, and manage various packages that can be used in their projects, making it a crucial tool in the Node.js ecosystem.

+  1. Package Management
+  2. Dependency Management
+  3. Package.json
+  4. Global and Local Installation
+  5. Security
+- NPX (Node package execute)